IIIF/api/source/api/presentation/2.0/index.md

 | identifier | The identifier for the object or collection, expressed as a string.
 This may be an ark, URN, or other identifier.
 Special characters _MUST_ be URI encoded. |
 {: .image-api-table}

-The individual resources _SHOULD_ have URIs below this top-level pattern by appending a "/" and additional information to identify the resource.
+The individual resources _SHOULD_ have URIs below this top-level pattern, formed by appending a "/" and additional information to identify the resource.
 Recommended patterns for these URIs are given in the sections below for the different resource types, and summarized in [Appendix A][appendixa].

 In the situation where the JSON documents are maintained in a filesystem with no access to the web server's configuration, then including ".json" on the end of the URI is suggested to ensure that the correct content-type response header is sent to the client.
 While this does not follow the recommended URI patterns below, it is not prevented by the specification either.